Complex Chern-Simons and Gribov: Introduction

 \section{Introduction}

-Three-dimensional gauge theory is an interesting lab for many studies in nonperturbative aspects of gauge field theories such as color confinement or topological properties such as obtained from Chern-Simons.
-Also, the Yang-Mills theory has local degrees of freedom and the coupling constant is dimensionful.
-This properties indicates that this theory can be seen as an approximation for the high temperature phase of QCD with the mass gap in the role of the magnetic mass.
-In particular one of the mechanisms to study color confinement comes from the analysis of copies of Gribov \cite{Gribov}, known generally as Gribov problem, with special emphasis on the Gribov-Zwanziger model (GZ) \cite{Zwanziger1,Zwanziger2,Zwanziger25,Zwanziger3} and its refined version (RGZ) \cite{rgzmodel}.
-One of the Gribov mechanism properties is that it generates propagators for gauge fields with complex poles, know as ``i particles''\cite{Sorella:2010it,Capri:2010pg}, being impossible their identification with the propagation of simple massive particles but with the possibility to obtain condensates that behave like massive particles, which is interpreted as confinement and known generally as Gribov-Zwanziger scenario.
-The Gribov problem is a general characteristic of the quantization procedure of Yang-Mills theories that are a general property of all the local covariant renormalizable gauge fixing \cite{singer}.
-It is important to emphasize here that the Gribov problem is intrinsically linked to the Morse theory and this discussion was done by van Baal \cite{1992}.
-His work begins by interpreting the question of Gribov copies in this variational form as a problem in Morse theory (see also \cite{labast} for a previous use of Morse theory on topological quantum field theories and its relation to the Gribov ambiguity).
-Into simple terms, Morse theory searches for a characterization of topological invariants of any given manifold by the study of the critical points of functions defined on it \cite{milnor,matsumoto}, like the Hilbert norm $I_S={Tr\int_{M} {\tilde{A}_i}^2}$, that is the Gribov case.
-Morse theory is also important in the analytic continuation of three-dimensional Chern- Simons gauge theory away from integer values of the usual coupling parameter k.
-This analytic continuation can be carried out by generalizing the usual integration cycle of the Feynman path integral \cite{Witten:2010cx,Witten:2010zr}.
-Morse theory gives a natural framework for describing the appropriate integration cycles.
-Also is important to note that Bagger-Lambert-Gustavsson (BLG) theory \cite{Bagger, Gustavsson:2007vu} or at least Aharony- Bergman-Jafferis-Maldacena (ABJM) theory \cite{Aharony:2008ug} in the case of $U(1)_{k}\times U(1)_{-k}$ can be cast in the form of a complex holomorphic theory and this structure appears to be fundamental in every theory in which the infrared sector is under study.
-The Main objective of that paper is to present a connection between the complex theory and Gribov-Zwanziger scenario.
-With particular emphasis on the relation between the ``i particles'' pole structure, complex theory and observables that admits K\"all\'{e}n-Lehmann spectral representation.
+Three-dimensional gauge theory is an interesting laboratory for many studies in non-perturbative aspects of gauge field theories such as color confinement \cite{Li1995,Ivanov1998,Mathieu:2008me} or topological properties such as obtained from Chern-Simons action \cite{Witten1989,Witten:2010cx,Witten:2010zr}.
+Also, three-dimensional Yang-Mills theory has local degrees of freedom and the coupling constant has dimension of mass.
+This properties indicates that this theory can be seen as an approximation for the high temperature phase of QCD with the mass gap in the role of the magnetic mass \cite{Ivanov1998}.
+In particular one of the mechanisms to study color confinement comes from the analysis of Gribov copies \cite{Gribov}, known generally as Gribov ambiguity, with special emphasis on the Gribov-Zwanziger model (GZ) \cite{Zwanziger1,Zwanziger2,Zwanziger25,Zwanziger3} and its refined version (RGZ) \cite{rgzmodel}.
+One of the Gribov mechanism properties is that it generates propagators for gauge fields with complex poles, known as \textit{i-particles}\cite{Sorella:2010it,Capri:2010pg}.
+The \textit{i-particles} can not be identified with the propagation of simple massive particles but they provide the possibility to obtain condensates that behave like massive particles.
+This property is interpreted as confinement and known generally as Gribov-Zwanziger scenario.
+The Gribov ambiguity is a general characteristic of the quantization of Yang-Mills theories and a general property of all local covariant renormalizable gauge fixing procedures \cite{singer}.